Will balanced hormones stop the monthly torture? Is this your cure for migraine headache?

 Estrogen is a blanket term used for several types of the hormones.
 There are three main types of estrogen in the human body: estrone, estradiol, and estriol.
 Men also have these hormones but they are found in lower levels.

 The body naturally makes more of estriol that is believed to have cancer reducing properties.
 When they are all in balance everything in the body functions better.
-Hence the cure for migraine headache.
+Hence the potential cure for migraine headache.

 The form of bio-identical estrogen that I trialed was called Triest cream.